 King was previously a member of East Chestnut Street Mennonite Church, Lancaster, a member for 12 years of the Mennonite Church Youth Convention Planning Committee and a past board member of Discipleship Ministries with Eastern Mennonite Missions, Salunga, Pa.

 The Frazer, Pa., native is married to Debra A. Glick King, also an EMU graduate who has taught Spanish at Lancaster Mennonite School.
-The couple's three children are Derek (volleyball) a 2003 justice, peace and conflict studies graduate of EMU, Ryan (basketball), a 2007 EMU graduate in elementary education, and Lisa (field hockey) a nursing major who graduated in the spring of 2008 from EMU.
+The couple's three children are Derek (volleyball) a 2003 justice, peace and conflict studies graduate of EMU, Ryan (basketball), a 2007 EMU graduate in elementary education, and Lisa (field hockey) a nursing major who graduated in 2008 from EMU.